It started at the age of five. From what I recall, anyway, though there are probably many more things beyond that age that I can’t remember.

 I was approved for being what I was supposed to be.
 I knew how to please.
 And I hated myself for it.

-At the age of 19 or 20 I was diagnosed with dyslexia and some features of dyspraxia.
-It came as a relief for I knew it wasn’t me to be blamed for my odd ways of perceiving and expressing things.
-Ever since I haven’t stopped diagnosing myself with every possible mental disability or disorder that I could at least vaguely identify with.
+At the age of 20 I was diagnosed with dyslexia and some features of dyspraxia.
+It came as a relief for I knew it wasn’t me, but my brain to be blamed for my odd ways of dealing with the surrounding world.
+Ever since I haven’t stopped diagnosing myself with every possible disorder that I could at least vaguely identify with.
 I was seeking diagnosis, I needed it badly for I had to find a reason that could justify my sadness.

 I felt guilty for not being happy.
 I still do.
 I’m ashamed to admit my profound sadness which follows me as a curse – all my life I was trying to escape it.

 When I first auditioned for a drama school, they thought I was overly serious.
 Their advice to me was: “Find your funny sister”, so I started looking.